Specicount/Specicount/audit_landing_page.md

 simplify the workload of the client and increase productivity.
 The client wishes to have a portable application that can be used to capture the data, sort the captured data and export this to graphing software.
 The photo-based system is also required to be interfaced so the existing work performed is not nullified if the application is adopted as accepted practice.

-As an extension, the application should also be polymorphic to other uses within the scientific community such as field reporting, allowing the application to be used as a tool in multiple scenarios.
+As an extension, the application should be designed with the potential for adaptation and use within other scientific communities such as field reporting, allowing the application to be used as a tool in multiple scenarios.
 Further to this, a basic image identification system that could sort an input into multiple groups is requested.
 This would be used to sort initial sedimentary extract slides into specific pollen groups, that can be studied in an order to improve productivity.